UVC Light Disinfection of Endoscopes Awarded Grand Prize at 2022 IDea Incubator Competition

 - IDea Incubator applicants are not required to be registered for IDWeek.
 Finalists are required to register for IDWeek once they have accepted to participate in the live IDea Incubator session.
 This includes scientific attendees, exhibitors, invited speakers and guests.

-- Applications will be reviewed after the application cut-off date.
+- Applications will be reviewed after the application cutoff date.
 An incomplete application will be disqualified.
 See the important dates section.

-- Accepted presenters will be notified by the week of Sept.
-15, 2022.
-This information will include the presenter(s) rehearsal and presentation times.
+- Accepted presenters will be notified by the week of Aug.
+15. This information will include the presenter(s) rehearsal and presentation times.
 If accepted but unable to present, then a 30-day notice is required.

-- Presentations will be up to 5 minutes in length, followed by a 5-minute-long question and answer period with the judges.
+- Presentations will be up to 5 minutes in length, followed by a 5-minute-long question-and-answer period with the judges.

 JUDGEMENT CRITERIA